Larkhall

-Larkhall (Larkhauch, Taigh na h-Uiseig) is a town in South Lanarkshire, Scotland, around 14 mi southeast of Glasgow.
-It is twinned with Seclin in northern France.
+Larkhall (Taigh na h-Uiseig) is a town in South Lanarkshire, Scotland, around 14 mi southeast of Glasgow.
 Larkhall sits on high ground between the River Clyde to the East and the Avon Water to the West.
 Larkhall sits on the edge of the scenic Clyde valley and is a commuter town for Glasgow.

-Larkhall had a population of 14,951 in the 2011 UK Census, and is a typical Scottish former industrial town.
+Larkhall had a population of 15,308 in 2022, and is a typical Scottish former industrial town.
 Traditionally a mining, weaving and textile area, most of Larkhall's traditional industries have now closed down, including the Lanarkshire ironworks.

 Toponym

 The name Larkhall or Laverock Ha first appears in journals around 1620.
 The origins of the name are unknown, although Laverock is the Scots word for skylark.
 However, there is no evidence that the town is named after the bird.
 It is more likely that Laverock was a surname.

 The name for Larkhall was originally a Scots word Laverockhaugh (Laverockha), which meant laverock - skylark and haugh - boggy/wet area.